YoshiDoido/axur-internship-technical-evaluation-web-scraping/README.md

 # Axur Internship Technical Evaluation

-## 🕸️ Web Scraping with Python & BeautifulSoup
+## 🕸️ Web Scraping with Python & BeautifulSoup + API Integration

-This project demonstrates a simple web scraping task using Python and the BeautifulSoup library.
-It was developed as part of the Axur internship technical evaluation.
+This project performs web scraping on a given page to extract images, and sends the first image to a machine learning model API for inference.
+The result is then automatically submitted to a verification endpoint.

 ---